 You’ve decided to get a facelift.
-You’ve found a qualified, experienced cosmetic surgeon that you’re comfortable with and it’s time to schedule the surgery.
+You’ve found a qualified, experienced facelift surgeon that you’re comfortable with and it’s time to schedule the surgery.
 You’re probably very excited and maybe a little nervous.
 Being prepared can help calm your nerves and make the procedure easier on you.
 Fortunately, there are many ways you can prepare for a facelift surgery to help the process go smoothly and speed up your recovery.
 Here are some tips and suggestions to help you prepare for your facelift.

 Preparation for your facelift surgery begins with a consultation with your surgeon.
 During your first visit the surgeon will likely prepare you by doing the following:

 - A physical exam.
 A responsible surgeon will examine your skin, neck, and facial bone structure during the physical exam.
 Any scars, asymmetry, or skin fluctuations will be examined so the surgeon can recommend the best surgical technique for you.
 Photos may be taken at this time for the record.

 - Medical history review.
 You’ll be asked questions about your medical conditions and history, including previous surgeries.
 Be sure to be honest about any supplements or drugs that you take or have taken, or any modifications you currently have such as a hearing aid.

 - Discuss the procedure.
 Again, you should be honest with your surgeon.
 Explain why you want the procedure and the results you’re expecting.
 Listen carefully to the risks and benefits as described by the surgeon.
 This is a great time to ask any questions that you may have regarding the facelift.